business loans background image

 Key points about VC:

-• They often take a board-level role and expect influence over strategy
+• They often expect influence over strategy and governance

 Business loan calculator